Primary

 Grip the bar with your hands well outside shoulder width—similar to where you would grip for a snatch.
 Keep your upper back tight and lats engaged throughout.
 The wider grip reduces the weight you can use compared to regular RDLs.

-Want Snatch Grip RDL in your program?
+See where Snatch Grip RDL fits in your weekly plan

 Stand holding barbell with wide snatch grip.